bahlo/arne.me/posts/automate-2-checklists-with-things/index.md

   - automate
   - posts
 layout: post
+description: How to use checklists in TaskPaper-Format with Things.
 ---

 This is the second post of my series _Automate_.
 [All posts in this series](/tags/automate).